 Making your house look presentable and knowing what buyers are looking for only comes with experience.
 What you think is a good look may not work and having an outside person with no emotional attachment to the property will give an honest opinion.
 A good agent will give tips and advice to ensure you can get top dollar for your property.

-Choosing an agent to sell your asset does also come with some decisions; unfortunately today anyone can get a real estate licence in less than a week and open their own agency.
+Choosing an agent to sell your asset does also come with some decisions; unfortunately today anyone can get a real estate license in less than a week and open their own agency.
 However, just like any other trade or job position you need to see how much experience they have, how strong their knowledge is and how dedicated they are to delivering you the best price and service.

 Just because an agency is cheap, it does not make them bad; just as an expensive agency doesn’t make them necessarily the best.